 When I was a teenager, I worked at a telemarketing company setting up appointments with homeowners for thermal window presentations.
 We were each given a very small cubical, a phone, a few torn-out pages of the reverse directory phone book and instructed to call everyone up and down each street until someone said “yes.”
 One of the tools they gave us was a mirror mounted directly in front of us, so we could see our facial expressions as we spoke with people.
 Underneath the mirror, there was a small sign that said “smile and dial,” because people can hear a smile in your voice.
 Try this with your friends.
 Speak on the phone with a smile and then without.
 Have them tell you when you smile.
 Invariably they will guess correctly.
 Remember, our clients are aware of our smiles too!

 It’s been said that a smile only has value after you give it away to someone else.
 That’s not just touchy-feely, tittle-tattle either; there is a plethora of hard, scientific data to back that up with facts.

 The eyes are also powerful communication tools.
 More than that, our eyes tell people if our smile is genuine or not.
-A smile that just engages the mouth is forced.
-A smile that includes the eyes is genuine.
-These genuine smiles are called a “Duchenne” smiles, named after a 19th-century neurologist from France who figured all this stuff out.
-Also, make sure when you smile, that you proudly display your crow’s feet–we all them!
-It’ll show the world that you are indeed happy to see them and that you have been smiling a long, long time!
+A smile that engages only the mouth is forced.
+A smile that includes the eyes is real.
+These genuine smiles are called a “Duchenne” smiles, named after a 19th-century neurologist from France whose research confirms this phenomenon.
+When you smile, make sure that you proudly display your crow’s feet–we all have them!
+It’ll show the world that you are indeed happy to see them and that you have been smiling for a long, long time!